 We’ve been in this same situation before with other deadly products.

 Cigarettes used to be advertised on billboards, on television, in newspapers, in magazines and on the radio and TV.
 Smoking in TV shows was done without thought.
 As they did with cigarettes, advertisers link guns to masculinity, femininity, toughness and fun.
 But society as a whole finally realized that cigarettes were killing and maiming people at an astonishing rate, and costing society an outrageous amount in terms of medical care, lost productivity and lost lives.
 The day finally came when people decided advertising cigarettes was just plain inappropriate.

 We’re in the same place now with firearms.
 Norms change as society comes to understand how corporate behaviors harm society.

 We’re at the point now where it would be common sense for Americans to demand change in how we regard gun ads.
 In a climate of routine mass slaughter, gun ads have become shameful, a reminder of the massacres occurring daily across the country, too painful to too many families who suffered loss and, plain and simple, they should not exist.

 Gun ads are already banned from many media venues, including other newspapers.

 Guns are not ordinary products like potato chips, moisturizer or laxatives.

-Guns are in a class of semi-legal, harmful products like cigarettes and alcohol, but what sets them even farther apart from these other products is that unlike cigarettes and alcohol, guns are designed to be used on someone or something other than the user: an inanimate target, an animal or a human being.
-This makes them heinous well beyond these other products and puts them into a category all their own, deserving of even more scrutiny and worthy of even more drastic restrictions.
+Guns are in a class of semi-legal, harmful products like cigarettes and alcohol, but what sets them farther apart from these other products is that unlike cigarettes and alcohol, guns are designed to be used on something — or someone — other than the user: an inanimate target, an animal or a human being.
+This makes them heinous beyond these other products and puts them in a category all their own, deserving of even more scrutiny and drastic restrictions.

-As a society we often draw lines on where we want to stop harmful and harmful and deadly products from being pushed on us.
+As a society we often draw lines on where we want to stop harmful and deadly products from being pushed on us.